Florida Sheriffs Association: Leadership

-FSA is managed by a 17-member elected board of directors, all of whom are Sheriffs.
+FSA is managed by a 17-member elected board of directors, all of whom are sheriffs.
 The corporation is managed by a board of five officers and 12 other members, all of whom are sheriffs.
 To ensure statewide representation, active member Sheriffs in each of four divided districts nominate three directors from each district to comprise the 12-member board.
 The five officers are nominated from any of the four districts.

-The FSA’s current appointed executive director is Steve Casey.